Frequently Asked Questions

 For Runners:

-What is the President’s Marathon Challenge?
+What is the Tufts Marathon Team?

 How much money do I raise, and where does it go?